shawnbrown/toron/README.md

 ## Design Philosophy ##

-The design of `gpn` was influenced and inspired by *Soft Systems Methodology* and the *Theory of Granular Partitions*.
-Both of these frameworks favor a self-aware, epistemic approach to problem solving--that is to say, the theories account for their own limits as mere cognitive tools and are clearly differentiated from the real-world observations they describe.

-Decision makers crave certainty and classical intuition suggest that certainty, however elusive, is ultimately possible.
-But complex situations that continually evolve have a way of confounding or invalidating strict, formal definition.
-In `gpn`, nodes are *islands of classical certainty* connected by edges that allow for *varying degrees* of precision and completeness when necessary.
+Classical intuition appeals to decision makers because it suggests that certainty is attainable.
+But complex situations that continually evolve have a way of confounding or invalidating strict, formal definitions.
+In `gpn`, nodes are *islands of classical certainty* connected by edges that allow for *varying degrees* of precision and completeness (when necessary).

-### Soft Systems Methodology ###

-Soft Systems Methodology is a structured approach for learning about situations for which formal descriptions are elusive or incomplete.

-> Systems thinking is only an epistemology, a particular way of
-> describing the world.
-It does not tell us what the world is.
-> Hence, strictly speaking, *we should never say of something in the
-> world: "It is a system", only: "It may be described as a system"*.
-> (Peter Checkland, 1983)
+The design of `gpn` was influenced and inspired by the *Theory of Granular Partitions*, *Soft Systems Methodology*, and a conviction that complex systems need to explicitly address uncertainty if they are going to be used for long periods of time.

 ### Granular Partitions ###